-This lists contains only restaurants.
-There were no food trucks, chains or dessert only establishments involved.
-These are all local area restaurants that any person can go into and order a meal and follow it up with a dessert.
-In the case of my research though, there was no meals……just all desserts……lots of desserts.
+This list contains only restaurants.
+There were no food trucks, chains or dessert-only establishments involved.
+These were all local area restaurants that any person can go into and order a meal and follow it up with a dessert.
+In the case of my research though, there were no meals……just all desserts……lots of desserts.

 And in no particular order:

 Restaurant: Sharon’s Place (141 E Kay St., Derby, KS)